alonnastrong/PreWork/README.md

 About Alonna is an app all about Alonna

-Time spent: Alonna spent 5 hours creating this masterpie pie 🥧
+Time spent: Alonna spent 7 hours creating this

 App Brainstorming 🥸: